jakegiltsoff/sassline/README.md

 ## Demo

-A Demo of Sassline in action can be viewed with web fonts [here](http://demo.sassline.com), and local fonts [here](http://demo.sassline.com/local-fonts).
+A demo of Sassline in action can be viewed with web fonts [here](http://demo.sassline.com), and local fonts [here](http://demo.sassline.com/local-fonts).

 ========